andrewdavidmackenzie/pigg/README.md

 * rust
 * iced for GUI (although I'm also using leptos for web, and a GUI framework in rust that also provides a web UI might be acceptable)

-For GPIO on Pi I have been using rpal.
+For GPIO on Pi I have been using [rrpal](https://github.com/golemparts/rppal).
 I'm open to others, providing it's in rust.

 ## Basic / Initial Functionality